Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/machine-learning-train.md

 #### Construct a dataset on code

 An empty dataset can be constructed with `Tizen.MachineLearning.Train.Dataset` class.
-A data provider added with `NNTrainerDatasetMode.Train`, `NNTrainerDatasetMode.Valid`, `NNTrainerDatasetMode.Test` will be used when training, validating and testing respectively.
+A data provider added with `NNTrainerDatasetMode.Train`, `NNTrainerDatasetMode.Valid`, `NNTrainerDatasetMode.Test` will be used when training, validating, and testing respectively.

 Consider setting property with `Tizen.MachineLearning.Train.Dataset.SetProperty` when the data provider needs certain properties.